Abhilash-Ponnachan/JSModules/modularity.md

     display_value(rms);
     // NOTE: we are using the single exported function
     ```
-    The depenency 'calc.js' will look like -
+    The dependency 'calc.js' will look like -
     ```javascript
     // CommonJS will treat this file as a module
     // import the required functions from 'math.js'